danialfarid/ng-file-upload/README.md

         // withCredentials: true,
         data: {myObj: $scope.myModelObj},
-        file: file, // or list of files: $files for html5 only /* set the file formData name ('Content-Desposition').
+        file: file, // or list of files: $files for html5 only
+        // fileName: 'doc.jpg' or ['1.jpg', '2.jpg', ...] // to modify the name of the file
+	/* customize file formData name ('Content-Desposition'), server side file variable name.
 		Default is 'file' */
         //fileFormDataName: myFile, //or a list of names for multiple files (html5).
         /* customize how data is added to formData.
 See #40#issuecomment-28612000 for sample code */
         //formDataAppender: function(formData, key, val){}